Development Life Cycle

 Case 1: The production and the development sites are on separate repositories

-Each repository comes with a Vagrant file for local development.
+Each repository comes with a Docker file for local development.
 You can follow

 these steps

-to set up the Vagrant environment corresponding to your site.
+to set up the Docker environment corresponding to your site.
 This way, you can develop and test locally, and, when you are satisfied, merge the code with the master

 branch and push it to the live site.